Larry Dunne: The life and death of a notorious Dublin drug dealer

 In the 1970s, Christy and Larry ran a family-based armed robbery gang in Dublin.
 Gradually they became involved in the drugs trade, focusing initially on cannabis.
 They progressed to heroin as the 1980s approached ,with brothers Larry, Christy, Shamie and Henry forming the nucleus of the Dunne drugs gang.

-Revolution in Iran and the Russian invasion of Afghanistan saw lucrative heroin smuggled out of both countries and offered for sale in unprecedented quantities in Europe.
+With revolution in Iran and the Russian invasion of Afghanistan, lucrative heroin smuggling routes were established out of both countries and the drug was offered for sale in unprecedented quantities in Europe.
 Some of that heroin was imported into Ireland by the Dunnes, with Larry using the criminal contacts he had made in prison in England to source consignments.

 When he absconded, much to the embarrassment of the Garda, a huge policing operation swung into action with increased checks at ports and airports